zephraOSS/AMRPC-WatchDog/readme.md

 - [x] Build the websocket service to export Windows playing info on a websocket
 - [x] Build the desktop version
 - [x] Fix the fail to reconnect websocket when watchdog keeps running but connection is closed
-- [ ] Fix triple websocket messages bug on song info changed
 - [x] Add "Autostart with system" option
 - [x] Add "Start minimized" option
+- [x] Add "Quit" to context menu on notify icon
+- [ ] Fix triple websocket messages bug on song info changed
+- [ ] Fix thumbnailPath null value